-Fraction Battery-revised Word Problems (Malone & Fuchs, 2017) includes 18 acquisition and transfer word problems (WPs), none used during intervention.
+Fraction Battery-Revised Word Problems (Malone & Fuchs, 2017) includes 18 acquisition and transfer WPs, none used during intervention.
 Six are compare WPs; 12 are change WPs.
 (The pretest includes 10 items to limit fatigue given students' limited skill.)
-Compare WPs require students to evaluate fraction magnitudes in a comparison narrative (e.g., In art class, Maria used 5/12 of a bottle of blue paint and 3⁄4 of a bottle of red paint.
-What paint color did she use more of?).
+Compare WPs require students to evaluate fraction magnitudes in a comparison narrative (e.g., "In art class, Maria used 5/12 of a bottle of blue paint and 3/4 of a bottle of red paint.
+What paint color did she use more of?").
 Some problems include irrelevant numerical information or an additional fraction requiring students to order.
-Change problems require students to solve for a missing start, change, or end amount in a cause-effect narrative (e.g., Kavonte had 5/6 of a bottle of water.
+Change problems require students to solve for a missing start, change, or end amount in a cause-effect narrative (e.g., "Kavonte had 5/6 of a bottle of water.
 He drank 2/6 of the bottle of water.
-How much water does he have now?; 5/6 is the start amount; 2/6 is the change amount; the end amount is missing).
+How much water does he have now?"; 5/6 is the start amount; 2/6 is the change amount; the end amount is missing).
 Some problems include irrelevant numerical information.
 Testers read items aloud while students follow on paper.
 Students can ask for one rereading.
-For each problem, students earn 1 point for the correct numerical answer and 1 point for the correct label (of a bottle of water) or 0.5 point for partial labeling (bottle of water).
+For each problem, students earn 1 point for the correct numerical answer and 1 point for the correct label (of a bottle of water) or 0.5 points for partial labeling (bottle of water).
 Awarding credit for labels helps index students' understanding of problem models and fractions.
 The maximum score on the 18-item test is 36 ( $\alpha = .89$ ).

-Fraction Battery-revised Addition and Subtraction (Malone & Fuchs, 2017) includes 14 fraction addition and subtraction problems with like (seven items) and unlike (seven items) denominators.
-To solve problems with unlike denominators, students rewrite $\frac{1}{2}$ as an equivalent fraction.
-Four items that include $\frac{1}{2}$ as a fraction are subtraction; four are addition.
+Fraction Battery-Revised Addition and Subtraction (Malone & Fuchs, 2017) includes 14 fraction addition and subtraction problems with like (seven items) and unlike (seven items) denominators.
+To solve problems with unlike denominators, students rewrite "1/2" as an equivalent fraction.
+Four items that include 1/2 as a fraction are subtraction; four are addition.
 Students earn 1 point for each correct answer.
 The maximum score is 14 ( $\alpha = .90$ ).

-The study's transfer measure, indexing generalized fraction knowledge, comprises 13 released items from 1990-2009 National Assessment of Educational Progress (NAEP): a subset of easy, medium, or hard fraction items from the fourth-grade assessment and a subset of easy items from the eighth-grade assessment.
-See Supplemental File Figure 1.
-Items tap part-whole and magnitude understanding via problem types and/or response formats not addressed in intervention (except one subtraction with like denominators item).
+The study's transfer measure, indexing generalized fraction knowledge, comprises 13 released items from the National Assessment of Educational Progress (NAEP): a subset of easy, medium, or hard fraction items from the fourth-grade assessment and a subset of easy items from the eighth-grade assessment.
+See Supplemental Figure 1 online.
+Items tap part-whole and magnitude understanding via problem types or response formats not addressed in intervention (except one subtraction-with-like-denominators item).
 Testers read problems aloud.
 The maximum score is 13 ( $\alpha = .63$ ).